Quality inspections at Technomix.

 • Irregularities in coatings or surface structures

-Evaluation is based on defined defect catalogues and agreed quality criteria.
+The evaluation is based on defined defect catalogs and agreed-upon quality criteria.

-Depending on the inspection objective, surface inspection can be combined with further non-destructive test methods.
+Depending on the inspection objective, surface inspection can be combined with additional non-destructive testing methods.

 Surface inspection is used in particular: